makyo/salsa/dorks.md

 * What's green and sits on your front porch?
 Patty O'Furniture.
 (Also Spotify.)
 * Spotsakovich
 * Not Spotify?
 Really!?
 How are we going to make puns now?
 D:
+* I AM GRAVITY
+* Spotty Spotty Bonito
+* Yes
+* Roy Spattyify
+* I think my dad is worried about how much "Cat's in the Cradle" resembles our relationship
+* Spotify a.f.
 * Spot Vincent
 * The source that you ought to see, not what it turned out to be.
 * The SALSA Enrichment Center reminds you that Spotify hell is a real place where you will be sent at the first sign of defiance